RujuVajani/FutureAirlines/README.md

 <br/>

-**7) Add security group for port 3000,8086,8083 and Open browser server's-public-ip:3000** Login with admin and P@ssword
+**7) Add security group for port 3000,8086,8083 and Open browser server's-public-ip:3000** Login with admin and P@ssword <br/>
-Import data source influxdb > configure ( url, database name, username, password) Import Dashboard with ID 10557
+Import data source influxdb > configure ( url, database name, username, password)<br/>
+Import Dashboard with ID 10557<br/>
-You will be able to see dashboard with Jenkins data
+You will be able to see dashboard with Jenkins data<br/>

 **Done**